Livioni/livioni.github.io/_pages/about.md

 # 🔥 News

+*2025.01.28 🎉🎉* The latest paper “*DGTR: Distributed Gaussian Turbo-Reconstruction for Sparse-View Vast Scenes*” has been accepted in IEEE International Conference on Robotics and Automation (CCF-B).

 *2024.10.01 🎉🎉* The latest paper “*Egret: Reinforcement Mechanism for Sequential Computation Offloading in Edge Computing*” has been accepted in IEEE Transactions on Services Computing (CCF-A).

 *2024.04.13 🎉🎉* The paper “*Tangram: High-resolution Video Analytics on Serverless Platform with SLO-aware Batching*” has been accepted in IEEE ICDCS 2024 (CCF-B).